marfarma/cms-tree-page-view/readme.txt

 7. Users of WPML can find all their languages in the tree

 == Changelog ==

+= 0.7.8 =
+- Something went wrong with last update at wordpress.org, people got 404-error when trying to download plugin.
+Let's see if this update helps..

 = 0.7.7 =
 - Added Portuguese translation by Ricardo Tomasi.
 Thank you!